TechCraft-By-Subrata/first-job-180-days/commitment_contract.md

 * The mentor provides **direction and feedback**
 * Discipline, execution, and consistency are **entirely my responsibility**

+I understand that the mentor has **full-time professional responsibilities** alongside this initiative.
+I will therefore **avail guidance only during the agreed or scheduled time** to raise doubts or concerns.

+For long-term success, I recognize that **learning to fix issues independently is critical**.
+I will make sincere efforts to research, debug, and solve problems on my own before reaching out, instead of depending on the mentor for every obstacle.

+Even if I have access to the mentor’s contact details, I will **not spam, over-message, or seek constant validation**.
+I will ask clear, well-thought-out questions and respect response times and personal boundaries.

-I respect the mentor’s time and effort.
+I respect the mentor’s time, effort, and intent to help.

 ---

 ## 📉 Handling Missed Days

+I understand that consistency is critical to progress and momentum.

 If I fall behind:

-* **1–2 days missed:** I recover immediately
+* **1–2 days missed:** I recover immediately and resume without delay.
-* **3–5 days missed:** I write a reflection explaining what failed
+* **3–5 days missed:** I write a short reflection explaining what went wrong and how I will prevent recurrence.
-* **More than 7 days missed:** I reassess my seriousness and recommit intentionally
+* **More than 7 days missed:** I reassess my seriousness and recommit intentionally before continuing.

+### 🔁 Extended Break Rule (Momentum Reset)

+If I take a break of **more than 15 consecutive days**, I acknowledge that momentum is lost.
+In such cases, I agree to **restart the program from the beginning**, treating it as a fresh **180-day commitment** rather than continuing from where I stopped.

+In exceptional situations (such as health issues or unavoidable personal circumstances), a reset may be discussed.
+However, restarting remains the default expectation to preserve discipline and integrity of the process.

 No excuses.
-Only honesty and correction.
+Only honesty, reflection, and corrective action.

 ---